eclipse-sumo/sumo/docs/web/docs/Tools/Routes.md

 <SUMO_HOME>/tools/addStops2Routes.py -r <route-file> -p <parking-areas> -d <duration in seconds> [-o <output-file>]
 ```

-Stops in one or more parking areas (seperated by comma) are added to the
+Stops in one or more parking areas (separated by comma) are added to the
 vehicles route, if they are part of the vehicles id.
 Example:

 ```